Yoshibansal/DeepLearning_CNN/README.md

 Step 10:- Come back to Spyder > CNNetwork.py and run code line by line (select the line and then press shift+enter).

-Congratulation your CNN model is now trained.
+Congratulation!
+Your CNN model is now trained.
 For making new pridiction download the "cnn.py" file and you will get the code.
 Inside "cnn.py" file go to step3:- making new prediction and run the code written below it.
 You can change the address according to your need.

 ENJOY!!!